This blog is based on a story of a young man by the name of Bernie Culbreth, I found him and lost him at the same time.

 I lost Robert somewhere between high school (Bishop McNamara in PG County) and Morehouse College in Atlanta.
 My mother-in-law had come down with dementia and she went home to be with the Lord in 2015.

 The summer of 2019 Hattie and I decided to ride over to Luci Lane to check on my brother-in-law Charles and his daughter Perri.
-We spotted Robert and his parents sitting on their front porch.
-We waved hello and rode down to the circle only to discover no one was home.
+It was a bright su shiny day and we spotted Robert and his parents sitting on their front porch.
+We waved hello and rode down to the circle only to discover no one was home at my brother-inlaw’s.
 I turned around and started back out.
 Hattie ask me to stop so that she could say hello to Robert and his family.

 I pulled over to the curve and made a call on my cell while she visited with the Glenns.
 Several minutes later to my surprise Robert was standing in front of me smiling from ear to ear.
 I said, “What’s up little man what are you doing now?”